Please sign my Guestbook and leave feedback

 All in all, this is a delightful church to visit.
 It is foursquare and forthright, sitting in its timeless rural setting.
 Despite its being technically a “locked” church, key availability it so straightforward that I classify it as “open”.

-Left: The Norman South Door with simple billet and zig-zag moulding.
+Left: The Transitional South Door with simple billet and zig-zag moulding that will have been installed when the south aisle was built..
 The lintel with its Moorish look is surely a later addition.
 Centre: The Norman tower arch is of imposing proportions.
 Note the Norman window in the west wall and the decorated string course above it.
 Right: The somewhat unexpected doorway above the chancel arch.
 Access to it would have been by ladder.

 Left: Looking towards the west.
 The west end is a superb example of early Norman work.
 It is both bold and somewhat unrefined and the transition from Anglo-Saxon to Norman techniques and styles is palpable.
 Compare it with the regularity of south arcade (left) which is Norman/Gothic Transitional of perhaps eighty years later and with the pointed Early English north arcade perhaps only ten or twenty years later than that.
 Right: The chancel.
 It is surprisingly long and only the western end is original Norman.
 Note the Dale monument to the right.